postcss/postcss/Runner Guidelines.md

 ### 1.1.
 Accept functions in plugin parameters

 Some plugins accept function in parameters.
-But JSON format can’t contains function.
-Simple Node.js module is a best format for plugin list config.
+If your runner has config file, it should be a Node.js module, because JSON format doesn’t support functions.

 ```js
 module.exports = [